TheWidlarzGroup/react-native-video/README.md

 `presentFullscreenPlayer()`

-Toggles a fullscreen player.
+Switches the player to fullscreen.
+Access using a ref to the component.

+`dismissFullscreenPlayer()`

+Switches the player from fullscreen back to normal.
 Access using a ref to the component.

 ## Examples